angular/angular/adev/src/content/tools/cli/esbuild.md

 - The `application` builder covers an entire application, such as the client-side bundle, as well as optionally building a server for server-side rendering and performing build-time prerendering of static pages.

 The `application` builder is generally preferred as it improves server-side rendered (SSR) builds, and makes it easier for client-side rendered projects to adopt SSR in the future.
-However it requires a little more migration effort, particularly for existing SSR applications.
+However it requires a little more migration effort, particularly for existing SSR applications if performed manually.
 If the `application` builder is difficult for your project to adopt, `browser-esbuild` can be an easier solution which gives most of the build performance benefits with fewer breaking changes.

-### Using the `browser-esbuild` builder
+#### Manual migration to the compatibility builder

 A builder named `browser-esbuild` is available within the `@angular-devkit/build-angular` package that is present in an Angular CLI generated application.
 You can try out the new build system for applications that use the `browser` builder.